vyomasystems-lab/challenges-mihirrana620/level1_design1/README.md

 ![ alt text](https://github.com/vyomasystems-lab/challenges-mihirrana620/blob/master/images/image2.png)

-In BUG-2 , We can observe that there is no sel = 5'b11110 (30) is defined in Cases.
+In BUG-2 , We can observe that sel = 5'b11110 (30) is not defined in Cases.
 For selecting inp30 we need to define a case for sel = 5'b11110 (30).
 Hence when we verify the MUX at sel 30 (5'b11110) we get the below error.

 ![ alt text](https://github.com/vyomasystems-lab/challenges-mihirrana620/blob/master/images/image3.png)